Zzanis/02456-g82-dl-project/PROJECT_GUIDE.md

   hidden_channels: 64     # Change this (or add more parameters)
 ```

-Then update `src/models.py` to accept the new parameters:
+Then update the model (for example, `src/models/initial.py`) to accept the new parameters:
 ```python
 class GCN(torch.nn.Module):
     def __init__(self, num_node_features, hidden_channels=64, num_layers=2):